I am actively growing my picture book, middle grade, young adult, and adult lists.

 No matter the genre or age-range, I crave a distinctive voice and strong thematic point behind the work—I want to run screaming to my friends and family about your book because there is so much to discuss.
 I love character-driven stories that revolve around BIG topics (discussing things like mortality or grief in a new and hopefully somewhat uplifting way is always an instant lightbulb!).
 One might say that I have a great affinity for what used to be known as ‘issue books,’ however, I would argue that I’d like to represent authors and stories that stand for more than just a good yarn; I’d like to represent authors who provoke conversations around important and necessary topics in our world today.
 I don’t just want contemporary versions of these stories, either.
 Send me your fantasy, your sci-fi, your genre-bender!

-So please, send your horizon-expanding work on over to me.
+So please, send your work on over to me.
 I can't wait to give it a read.

 I love humor when it comes to picture books!
 Some of my favorites include:

 Click, Clack, Moo: Cows That Type by Doreen Cronin

 Grimelda: The Very Messy Witch by Diana Murray